 The criteria in this section are compiled from the regulations for Public Drinking Water 1.17.1(A)(5)(a).
 Community water systems have different requirements for reduced monitoring.
 Contact RIDOH with any questions.

-All seasonal and partially-seasonal water systems must choose opening and closing dates (reported to RIDOH on Form A), follow the procedures found in the water system’s Seasonal Start-Up Procedure Plan, and certify (to RIDOH on Form B) that they have verified the sanitary condition of the system before water is served to the public (including staff and workers).
-Form B and sample results from the appropriate sampling location that are absent for total coliforms must be submitted to RIDOH before the opening date.
+All seasonal and partially seasonal water systems must choose opening and closing dates, follow the procedures found in the water system’s Seasonal Start-up Plan, and certify that they have verified the sanitary condition of the system before water is served to the public (including staff and workers).
+The Seasonal Start-up Form and required sample results must be submitted to RIDOH before the opening date.
+See the Seasonal Start-up Kit for guidance about the seasonal start-up process, including important reminders, a helpful checklist, and Frequently Asked Questions.
 For more information about total coliform sampling, refer to the section Coliform Sampling Plan.
 RIDOH recommends that PWSs complete start-up procedures one to two weeks before the opening date.